Jan 01 1997

 Lower Income Americans, Higher Cost Financial Services

-Professor Caskey presents the results from a research project that examined the use of financial services by lower income U.S. households and reviewed the fees and operations of nondepository suppliers of financial services, such as check-cashing outlets, pawnshops, and rent-to-own businesses.
-The research used survey data to answer the following questions:
+This research examines the use of financial services by lower income U.S. households and reviewed the fees and operations of nondepository suppliers of financial services, such as check-cashing outlets, pawnshops, and rent-to-own businesses.

 Report Number 22